-The handsome young man in the image is my son.
-I’ve written about him before – on his birthday and upon his graduation from high school.
+I‘ve written about my son before – on his birthday and upon his graduation from high school.
 But this time around, he’s going to help me bring a powerful message to you.

-Ah, for the sake of equal time, that’s my daughter.
-I’ve written about her here, as well.
+For the sake of equal time, I’ve written about her here, as well.
 She’s such a wonderful young woman.
 I know.
 I know.
 What the heck am I doing publishing images of my children on the web!
 Well, let’s just say I calculated the risks and I was comfortable with it.

 My son, “Johnny,” leaves for the University of Illinois in exactly 20 days, as he begins his freshman year.
 He’s been accepted into the College of Engineering.